Installing an IPPS printer in Windows

 c) Add the certificate to the “Third-Party Root Certification Authorities” (follow steps outlined in steps 1, 2, 3 at the start of this article).

 d) Check to see if you need the FQDN of the device (e.g. hp-m4555.mycompany.com), rather than just the hostname (hp-m4555) when adding the device.
-You can check this when pinging the device.
+You can check this by viewing the host name when sending a ‘ping’ to the device in the Command Prompt terminal.

-- If you print a test page, and PaperCut MF or PaperCut NG logs the print job, but you do not get a physical print job at the printer, then it could be that the PaperCut Print Provider does not have sufficient privileges.
-Follow the guide above and ensure that the Print Provider is running under a user account with domain administrator level access
+If you print a test page and PaperCut NG/MF logs the print job, but you do not get a physical print out at the printer, then it could be that the PaperCut Print Provider service account does not have sufficient privileges.
+Follow the guide that was detailed in the article above to ensure that the Print Provider is running as a user account with local administrator level access on the print server.

-e) If you are printing successfully but find that your job log does not show a record of this, check that you are not printing to the IPPS printer directly and that you have set up a virtual queue that redirects to this IPPS printer instead.
+If you are printing successfully but find that your Job Log in PaperCut does not show a record of the jobs, ensure that you have set up a virtual queue that redirects to the IPPS printer and are not printing to the IPPS printer directly instead.

 The following is not supported for IPPS printers: